Must Do Tasks When Doing Site Migration

 Engage with the Community

 Engaging with the community post-migration is similar to hosting a housewarming party.
 It’s an opportunity to interact with your neighbors, friends, and family and get their impressions of your new place.
-In the digital realm, this means actively responding to feedback from your users, whether positive or negative.
-User feedback can provide insights into aspects of the migration.
-Revealing potential areas for improvement or simply confirming that changes have been well-received.
+In the digital world, it’s important to respond to user feedback, whether good or bad.
+User feedback can reveal areas for improvement in the migration process.
+It can also confirm that changes have been well-received.

 Announcing the completion of the migration through social media and newsletters is like sending out housewarming invitations.
-It’s a formal way to let your broader network know you’ve moved.
-This public engagement serves multiple purposes.
-It’s a way to draw attention to your site’s new features or improvements and acknowledge and thank your community.
-Ultimately, engaging with the community isn’t just a concluding step.
+Announcing your move formally lets your wider network know about it.
+This helps draw attention to new features and thank your community.
+Engaging with the community isn’t just a final step—it’s ongoing.

 Continue Monitoring and Optimization